 The spider plant has small plantlets that dangle from the mother plant, and can simply be cut and replanted.
 Spider plants are very easy to grow and thrive well in all conditions.
 The elongated leaves are a beautiful light green with white borders.
 These hardy plants can be easily grown indoors in well-drained pots.

 The snake plant is one of the most tolerant indoor plants, and thus very popular.
 You can recognize its elongated, thick leaves with yellow borders.
 It is also known as mother-in-law’s tongue and is native to Europe, Asia, and Africa, with more than 70 known species.
 As an indoor plant, it can be grown in medium-sized pots by directly planting a leaf cut through vegetative propagation or a rhizome cut from the root.
 The best part is that you can forget to water it for weeks, and the plant still looks fresh.

 This is a drought-tolerant plant with sword-like leaves and beautiful white inflorescence.
-The plant fulfills most of its water needs from the bulbous base or stalk.
+This plant fulfills most of its water needs from its bulbous base or stalk.
 While it is a slow-growing plant, it requires zero care other than exposure to sunlight.
-If you are looking for a plant for a terrace garden or an open space with ample sunlight, it is a good choice.
+If you are looking for a plant for a terrace garden or an open space with ample sunlight, this one is a good choice.